 The questionnaire achieved a 57% return rate.
 87% said that they opposed all or most of the current applications.
 Around three-quarters of respondents thought that it would be reasonable for no more than 25 houses to be built in the village in the next 5 years.
 No one thought a 100 houses (what was actually approved) was reasonable.
 Statements from the Village Design Statement achieved very high levels of support.
 A full report of the survey methodology and results can be downloaded here.
 The Parish Council submitted the result to the Planning Committee – who apparently took no notice.

 Appleby Environment submitted a number of detailed objection letters (which can be found below).
 The planning officers summarise such objections to planning committees but never engage with the specific points made.
 In February 2014 the 8 houses to the East of Measham Rd were approved.
-We argued that this would be a precedent for further applications, and this indeed turn out to be the case.
+We argued that this would be a precedent for further applications, and this indeed turned out to be the case.

 At the planning committee meeting of the 8th April 2014 three large applications were considered.
 The officers recommended approval of 29 houses between Top St and Botts Lane; and 39 houses to the West of Measham Rd.
 The 25 houses for the Bowley’s Lane / Church St site were recommended for refusal.
 We argued that there should be discussion of the cumulative impact of these applications (rather than considering them one by one), but this was not allowed.
 Because the Local Plan was not valid the applications were considered against the sustainability criteria in the National Policy Planning Framework.
 We provided a handout to councillors on the Planning Committee to try to convince them that there were valid grounds for refusal.
 In summary the arguments were: